grafana/loki/docs/sources/logql/_index.md

 A pattern expression is invalid if:

 - it does not contain any named capture.
-- it contains two consecutive captures.
+- it contains two consecutive captures not separated by whitespace.

 ##### regexp